On the Complexity of the Two-Stage Majoritarian Rule: Possible and Necessary Winners

-Our reduction in the proof of Theorem~\ref{thm-possible-hard} is completely different from those used in~\cite{DBLP:journals/jair/BredereckCNW17} for showing the {\nphns} of {\prob{Possible Winner}} for the successive and the amendment rules.
-In fact, their reductions are from the {\prob{Independent Set}} and {\prob{Vertex Cover}} problems, while our reduction is from {\prob{RBDS}}.
-Moreover, in their reductions for {\prob{Possible Winner}} under the successive and the amendment rules the distinguished candidate is respectively the penultimate and the third candidates in the agenda.
-Our reduction can be adapted to show the {\nphns} of {\prob{Possible Winner}} for TSMR when the distinguished candidate is the $i$-th candidate in the agenda for every constant~$i$, by adding $i-1$ dummy candidates before~$p$ in the agenda, and ranking all of them below all the other candidates in all votes.
+Our reduction in the proof of Theorem~\ref{thm-possible-hard} differs from those in~\cite{DBLP:journals/jair/BredereckCNW17}, which show the {\nphns} of {\prob{Possible Winner-Amendment}} and {\prob{Possible Winner-Successive}} for complete agendas via reductions from {\prob{Independent Set}} and {\prob{Vertex Cover}}.
+Therein, the distinguished candidate~$p$ occupies the penultimate position of the agenda in the former and the third position in the latter.
+Our reduction can be adapted to prove the {\nphns} of {\prob{Possible Winner-TSMR}} when~$p$ occupies the $i$-th position for any constant $i$, by adding $i-1$ dummy candidates before~$p$ in the agenda and ranking them after all other candidates in all votes.

+In contrast, {\prob{Possible Winner-TSMR}} is polynomial-time solvable if the given agenda is complete and~$p$ appears last.
+This follows from Observation~\ref{obs-a} and the polynomial-time solvability of determining if a partial election can be completed such that a candidate becomes a (weak) Condorcet winner~\cite{Konczak05votingprocedures}.{\footnote{The result of~\cite{Konczak05votingprocedures} concerns Condorcet winners, but the algorithm also applies to weak Condorcet winners.}}

+\begin{corollary} {\prob{Possible Winner-TSMR}} can be solved in time $\bigo{n\cdot m}$ when the agenda is complete and the distinguished candidate appears last, where~$m$ and~$n$ represent the number of candidates and the number of votes in the election, respectively. \end{corollary}

-Notice that {\prob{Possible Winner}} for TSMR becomes polynomial-time solvable if the given agenda is complete and~$p$ is the last one in the agenda.
-This follows from Observation~\ref{obs-a} and the polynomial-time solvability of determining if a partial election can be completed so that a candidate becomes a (weak) Condorcet winner~\cite{Konczak05votingprocedures}.\onlyfull{\footnote{The result in~\cite{Konczak05votingprocedures} is for Condorcet winner but the algorithm also accommodates weak Condorcet winner.}} The algorithm in~\cite{Konczak05votingprocedures} can be also trivially adapted for showing that {\prob{Possible Winner}} for the amendment rule becomes polynomial-time solvable if the given agenda is complete and~$p$ is in the top-2 positions , and their algorithm also applies to the determination for the winning of a particular candidate as a weak Condorcet winner.
-So, there is a radical complexity shift for the amendment rule as the distinguished candidate moves from the second\onlyfull{ place} to the third place in the agenda.
-Our next result also reveals a seamless complexity shift for TSMR as~$p$ moves from the last position just one position up.
+The algorithm in~\cite{Konczak05votingprocedures} can be trivially adapted to show the polynomial-time solvability of {\prob{Possible Winner-Amendment}} for complete agendas with $p$ among the top-$2$ positions.
+This highlights a radical complexity shift for the amendment rule when the distinguished candidate moves from the second to the third position in the agenda.
+Our next result also reveals a complexity shift for TSMR when~$p$ moves up by just one position from the last.